 A. There’s a good chance your doctor is covered.
 Our provider network is the largest in the country, with more than 34,000 doctors to choose from.
 To know for sure, go to Find A Doctor and enter your ZIP code.

 Q. When can I start using my vision plan?

 A. Once you've enrolled in an annual plan, you can begin using your benefits in as soon as five business days.

 Q. What frame brands are covered with VSP vision insurance?

 A. Whether you’re looking for classic frames or trendy styles, you’ll find the best selection of frames at your VSP doctor’s office.
-You can use your allowance toward any frame that your VSP doctor carries, and for a limited time, you’ll get an additional $40 to spend* on any of the frame brands listed below:
+You can use your allowance toward any frame that your VSP doctor carries.
+Plus we offer an additional $20 to spend on these frame brands: